Al ash-Sheikh

 The Al ash-Sheikh (آل الشيخ, DIN), also transliterated in a number of other ways, including Al ash-Shaykh, Al ash-Shaikh, Al al-Shaykh or Al-Shaykh is Saudi Arabia's leading religious family.
 They are the descendants of Muhammad ibn Abd al-Wahhab al-Tamimi al-Najdi.
-In Saudi Arabia, the family is second in prestige only to the Saudi royal family, the Al Saud, with whom they formed a power-sharing arrangement nearly 300 years ago.
-The arrangement, which persists to this day, is based on the Al Saud maintaining the Al ash-Sheikh's authority in religious matters and the Al ash-Sheikh supporting the Al Saud's political authority.
+In Saudi Arabia, the Al ash-Sheikh family is second in prestige only to the Al Saud royal family.
+The two families formed a power-sharing arrangement nearly 300 years ago.
+This agreement, which remains in place today, involves the Al Saud maintaining the Al ash-Sheikh's religious authority and the Al ash-Sheikh supporting the Al Saud's political authority.

-Although the Al ash-Sheikh's domination of the religious establishment has diminished in recent decades, they still hold most of the important religious posts in Saudi Arabia, and are closely linked to the Al Saud by a high degree of intermarriage.
-Because of the Al ash Sheikh's religious-moral authority, the arrangement between the two families remains crucial in maintaining the Saudi royal family's legitimacy to rule the country.
+Although the Al ash-Sheikh family's dominance of the religious establishment has weakened in recent decades, its members still occupy most of the key religious positions in Saudi Arabia and are closely linked to the Al Saud family through extensive intermarriage.
+Due to the religious and moral authority of the Al ash-Sheikh, the agreement between the two families is crucial for maintaining the legitimacy of the Saudi royal family's rule over the country.